ahuang314/Roman_Data_Challenge/README.md

 4. Incentivise scalable methodology to be able to work on Roman scale data sets
 5. Support and maintain a research community focused on substructure studies using Roman

 To this end, we have simulated a dataset of 100,000 strong lensing images containing dark matter substructure using the [mejiro](https://github.com/AstroMusers/mejiro) library.
-Participants of the data challenge will use these images to determine properties of these strong lenses.
+Participants of the data challenge will use this training set to train a neural network, then determine properties of strong lenses given in a validation set.
 Participants may also generate their own simulated data using mejiro on the Roman Research Nexus.

 Structure of the challenge